mrichins/mrichins.github.io/_posts/2016-12-12-hello-world.markdown

 ## Final Thoughts:

-I hope to keep to a rough cadence of at least one post a month, but I already have some posts from previous projects thought up, so hopefully
+I hope to keep to a rough cadence of at least one post a month, but I already have some posts from previous projects thought up, so hopefully there will be a good number coming through the pipes in the coming few months!